ipongrani/lambda-graphql/README.md

 # lambda-graphql-open_endpoint

-## Open endpoint available for demo
+## Sample Code Structure and Open endpoint available for demo

 ### graphiql can be accessed at
  - https://of9bca1n83.execute-api.us-east-1.amazonaws.com/dev/OpenBlueCare